 Basically it boils down to efficiency, and preventing contamination.

 This article may contain affiliate links, where Kombucha Research receives a few coins in its tip jar if you buy something at the linked retailer.
 This helps keep the lights on here at Kombucha Research.
 Thanks!

 Why use ‘starter tea’?

-‘Starter tea’ is just raw, healthy kombucha that you have reserved from your previous batch, and are using to kick-start the next batch.
-If you’re making your first batch of kombucha, hopefully your scoby came with half a cup to a cup of liquid around it – this is what you use as your starter tea.
+‘Kombucha starter tea’ is just raw, healthy kombucha that you have reserved from your previous batch, and are using to kick-start the next batch.
+If you’re making your first batch of kombucha, hopefully your scoby starter came with half a cup to a cup of liquid around it – this is what you use as your starter tea.